Area codes 678, 470, and 943: History

 Telephone numbers in area code 678 were first assigned to customers signing up for new telephone service on January 15, 1998.

 On September 2, 2001, area code 470, was added to the 678 overlay area of area codes 404 and 770.
 Telephone numbers from the NPA were assigned after exhaustion of area code 678.

 In October of 2020, the Georgia Public Service Commission approved the creation of a new overlay area code after NANPA exhaustion analyses projected shortfall of central office prefixes by the second quarter of 2023.
 NANPA assigned area code 943 for relief, which commenced service on March 15, 2022.

 Although ten-digit dialing was used in the Atlanta area since area code 770 was introduced in 1995, it was not until January 1, 1998, when 678 was implemented, that ten-digit dialing finally became required across the entire metro area.

 All central office prefixes of area code 404 are assigned to service providers, the last having been issued in October 2013.
-Prefixes in 678 and 770 have also all been allocated, leaving only 470 central office codes available, although previously-used numbers are always available for reassignment to new customers.
+Prefixes in 678 and 770 have also all been allocated, leaving only 470 central office codes available, although previously used numbers are always available for reassignment to new customers.
 Despite existing for decades before this change, the largest customer using area code 470 is Kennesaw State University in Kennesaw, which was forced to change hundreds of telephone numbers when the Georgia Board of Regents forced schools in the University System of Georgia to implement internal telephone systems, and the FCC failed to make local number portability applicable to businesses and government, allowing AT&T to refuse KSU to take its numbers to the new provider.
-Kennesaw State University opted to use 470-578 (KSU) as their number prefix for the new phone numbers, outside of the normal geographical calling area for Kennesaw; 470-578 numbers are based in Atlanta Northeast and Kennesaw State University is located in the Atlanta Northwest calling area.
+Kennesaw State opted to use 470-578 (KSU) as their number prefix for the new phone numbers, outside of the normal geographical calling area for Kennesaw; 470-578 numbers are based in Atlanta Northeast and Kennesaw State is located in the Atlanta Northwest calling area.

-The entire metro Atlanta region with area codes 404, 770, 678, 470, and 943 is a local calling area, one of the largest in the United States, without long-distance charges for calls between area codes.
+The entire metro Atlanta region with area codes 404, 770, 678, 470, and 943 is a local calling area, one of the largest in the United States.
+No long-distance charges are applied for calls between area codes.
 All calls in the area are dialed with ten digits.
 In addition, calls to and from the Atlanta area with area codes 706 and 762, which serve most of north Georgia outside the metro area, are also local calls.